xybytes/xybytes.github.io/_posts/2025-03-07-Privilege-Escalation-in-Azure-Machine-Learning.markdown

 ## Privilege Escalation and Lateral Movement

-Azure Machine Learning, like other Azure services, presents several potential privilege escalation pathways that attackers could exploit if they possess specific permissions.
-These vulnerabilities could result in the compromise of Azure Machine Learning itself or facilitate lateral movement to other Azure services, enabling further privilege escalation.
+Azure Machine Learning, like other Azure services, has potential privilege escalation paths that attackers with certain permissions could exploit to compromise the service or move laterally to other resources.

 ### Abusing Azure Storage Account Keys

-#### The Startup Script Method
+**The Startup Script Method**

-An attacker can escalate privileges by gaining control over the storage within the Azure Machine Learning workspace.
+An attacker can escalate privileges by gaining control over the storage within the Azure ML workspace.
 With access to the storage account, the attacker can manipulate, edit, delete, and create files within the file share where scripts and notebooks are stored.
 If an attacker compromises a user with sufficient permissions, they can exploit the `Microsoft.Storage/storageAccounts/listKeys/action` permission.
 This permission allows the retrieval of access keys for storage accounts.
 As the name implies, the `listKeys` permission grants the ability to list the access keys.
 Since the storage account typically uses Shared Key authorization by default, obtaining the access keys grants the attacker unrestricted access to all data within the account.

-The most straightforward way to escalate privileges with this method and gain access to Azure Machine Learning compute instances is by modifying the startup script.
-In Azure ML administrators can create custom setup scripts to configure compute instances in the workspace.
-By modifying the startup script, an attacker can inject malicious code to establish persistent access, exfiltrate data, or move laterally within the Azure environment.
-Administrators often configure these scripts to automate the customization and setup of compute instances during provisioning.
-The startup script executes each time the compute instance starts, with its working directory set to the location where the script was uploaded.
-For example, if the script is uploaded to `Users/admin`, its execution path on the compute instance would be `/home/azureuser/cloudfiles/code/Users/admin`.
-This setup enables the use of relative paths within the script.
-However, an attacker with access to the storage account or its access keys could overwrite this Bash script.
-This would potentially compromise all Azure Machine Learning compute instances where the script is configured to run.
-Because these scripts are stored in the cloud, they are typically designed to configure multiple machines across Azure ML, including installing libraries, defining environment settings, and applying specific configurations, making them an attractive target for exploitation.
+One of the simplest ways to escalate privileges in Azure ML is by tampering with the startup script used to configure compute instances.
+Administrators often rely on these scripts to automate setup tasks such as installing libraries, setting environment variables, and applying configurations.
+The script runs each time a compute instance starts, executing from the directory where it was uploaded.
+For example, if it is placed in `Users/admin`, it will run from `/home/azureuser/cloudfiles/code/Users/admin`, allowing the use of relative paths.
+An attacker with access to the storage account or its keys could overwrite this script, injecting malicious code to gain persistent access, exfiltrate data, or move laterally within the Azure environment.
+Since these scripts are often used across multiple instances, compromising one could impact all associated compute targets, making them a prime target for exploitation.

 ![privilege_escalation_startup]({{site.baseurl}}/assets/images/AZML/privilege_escalation_startup.png){:style="display:block; margin-left:auto; margin-right:auto"}